3dbeb41841bfbfcc24d55143816cf7f1/mongoose/readme.md

 module.exports = mongoose.model('Car', CarSchema);
 ```

-MongoDB is _schemaless_, meaning: all the documents in a collection can have different fields, but for the purpose of most web apps, enforcing some kind of validations via a _schema_ is often a good practice.
-The difference is that we are defining and enforcing the schema in our JavaScript code, not in the database itself!
+> NOTE: MongoDB is _schemaless_, meaning: all the documents in a collection can have different fields, but for the purpose of most web apps, enforcing some kind of validations via a _schema_ is often a good practice.
+The difference is that we are defining and enforcing the schema in our JavaScript code (via Mongoose) instead of in the database itself.
+Thus MongoDB does not enforce a schema, but Mongoose does!

-Note the following:
+Note the following about our `Car` Model:

-* we have created and exported a `Car` model that can be used to create `mongoose` managed `Car` model objects.
+* We have created and exported a `Car` model that can be used to create `mongoose` managed `Car` model objects.
-* you can use hashes and nested attributes inside a hash.
+* You can use hashes and nested attributes inside a hash.

 Here's a look at the datatypes we can use in Mongoose documents: